SobakaPirat/tm-bot/README.md

 TM-bot is a Discord bot created for the russian trackmania community Discord server.

 ## Features
-* Database of team players & rosters
+* Database of players & rosters
-* Team leaderboards for players, rosters, tournaments.
-Assign maps to tournaments and have the leaderboard times auto-updated
 * COTD qualification results, internal TOTD leaderboards
 * Twitch live notifications - choose which Twitch channels to follow, and get messages when those channels go live
 * and more